 Food is served free to all visitors at the temple’s dining room.
 This dining room is run by the temple’s trust as well as the Swaminarayana temple located in the same complex.
 Around 5,000 people take prasad in the form of lunch daily.
 On donations to the temple, one is given prasad in the form of sukhdis which is a Gujarati sweet.

-There are different pujas and rituals that are performed in the Sarangpur Hanuman Temple.
-Devotees are also instructed to chant the Swaminarayan Mahamantra while going around the Sarangpur Hanuman Temple.
+Devotees chant the Swaminarayan Mahamantra while going around the Sarangpur Hanuman Temple.

-Mangla Aarti: The word Mangla means auspiciousness.
-“Jai Kapi Balvanta” is the Aarti of Sarangpur Hanuman Temple.
-The Mangala Aarti or Aarti is done by waving a piece of lighted camphor in circles around an idol of God.
+Mangla Aarti: “Jai Kapi Balvanta” is the Aarti of Sarangpur Hanuman Temple.
+The Mangala Aarti or Aarti which takes place at 5:30 am is done by waving a piece of lighted camphor in circles around an idol of God.
 The Deities offer the first darshan of the day, signifying the auspicious beginning of the day for devotees.
-It is performed early in the morning and devotees gather together to attend it.

-Shangar Aarti: Shangar aarti is the aarti that is performed every Tuesdays and Thursdays in the morning.
+Shangar Aarti: Shangar aarti done at 7:00 am is performed every Tuesday and Thursday mornings.
 Shangar means adornments.
 During this aarti, the Deities are dressed and adorned.

 Sandhya Aarti: This aarti is performed during the evening depending upon the timings of the sunset.
-Devotees gather to seek the darshan of the deity and offer their prayers.
+Devotees gather to seek the darshan of the deity and offer their prayers during the Sandhya Aarti.

 Shayan Aarti: After the Shayan Aarti, the darshan is closed for the devotees.
 It signifies that the Deities are about to retire for the night.

 By Air: Sardar Vallabhbhai Patel International Airport in Ahmedabad is the nearest airport.
-The distance between Ahmedabad to Hanuman Temple, Sarangpur is 159 km 903 mtrs.
-The distance and travel time would change accordingly and also as per the traffic and road conditions and it takes approximately 2 hrs and 40 mints to cover the distance.
+The distance between Ahmedabad to Hanuman Temple, Sarangpur is 159 km 903 meters.
+The distance and travel time would change accordingly and also as per the traffic and road conditions and it takes approximately 2 hrs 40 mins to cover the distance.

-By Train: The distance between Botad Railway Station to Sarangpur Hanuman Temple which is 73 km and 168 mtrs.
-It takes approximately 1 hour and 45 mints to cover the distance.
+By Train: The distance between Botad Railway Station to Sarangpur Hanuman Temple which is 73 km and 168 meter.
+It takes approximately 1 hour 45 mins to cover the distance.

 By Road: The Dhandhuka taluka (50 km) is well linked with all foremost towns and cities by road.
 There is also many bus stops situated at Sarangpur.

 There are many hotels available to stay near the Sarangpur temple.
-There is also a Dharamshala near the temple.
-Some of them are:
+There is also a Dharamshala nearby.
+Some of the places to check in include:

 - Hotel Hilton: GJ SH 36, Gujarat 382450

-- Hotel Parkland: Behind Swaminarayan Temple, Maninagar, Ahmedabad, Gujarat.
+- The Parkland Hotel: Behind Swaminarayan Temple, Maninagar, Ahmedabad, Gujarat.

 - Hotel Samir: Ahead Cadila Railway Cross, GIDC Industrial Estate, Vatva Road, Ahmedabad, Gujarat